wkelongws/TableauUpdateRelated/README.md

 2. daily event log
 3. daily speed heatmaps and sensor condition heatmaps

-All codes are converted to excutable jar and scheduled on local machine to daily auto-update the visualization panel on REACTOR website: [I'm an inline-style link](http://reactor.ctre.iastate.edu/TCP/overview.html)
+All codes are converted to excutable jar and scheduled on local machine to daily auto-update the visualization panel on REACTOR website: [REACTOR-IWZ](http://reactor.ctre.iastate.edu/TCP/overview.html)